Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 Use Heat Protectant & Hair Sunscreen

-A Heat Protectant should be used anytime your hair is going to be exposed to extreme heat.
-It prevents hair damage by creating a barrier between your hair and harsh heat.
+A Heat Protectant should be used anytime your hair is going to be exposed to any type of extreme heat–whether the sun or styling tools.
+It lessens and prevents hair damage by creating a barrier between your hair and harsh heat.

 You can buy one at the drugstore or make one yourself by blending: